 A Neighborhood Full of Kids

-Around noon, I took Isabella to Sebastian's house for a birthday party.
+Around noon, I took my daughter to a neighborhood birthday party.
 I stayed for about an hour while more than ten kids showed up.
 It reminded me how lucky we are to live in a neighborhood where kids still play outside together—running around, laughing, being loud in the best way.

 Our house is usually open to the neighborhood kids too.
 They come over often, and I don't mind.
 I feed them if they're hungry, keep an eye on things, and try to make sure everyone stays safe.
 It feels like community in a way that's becoming rare.